Section: Maintenance Commands (8)

 Note that the "layer"

-suffix (normally ".0") is supplied by PXE, and should not be added to
+suffix (normally ".0") is supplied by PXE, and need not be added to

 is given, then the PXE client will search for a